Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

    ![allow-permissions](media/06-26-2024(1).png)

-1. Instead of using Notepad to copy the PAT, open a new tab, navigate to the eShopOnWeb project, and paste the PAT token as described in the below step.
+1. You can copy the PAT in a Notepad window or open a new tab, navigate to the eShopOnWeb project, and paste the PAT token as described in the below step.

 1. Navigate to **eShopOnWeb** project > **Repos** > **src** > **Web** > and select **Constants.cs** file and click on **Edit**.